kaipokrandt/stockbacktestertool/README.md

 Not sure if accurate, but fully functional.

+Condensed into single file for ease of use for said Analyst.

 You can simulate "Buy Call", "Sell Call", "Buy Put", and "Sell Put" strategies, visualize cumulative PnL, and download the full trade log.

 ---